Searching for drivers on the Internet without knowing the device model.

 The first link directs us to this page - screen.

-As you can see, our ID is there, the type of operating system the driver is for, and the ability to download it.
+As you can see, there is our ID, the type of operating system the driver is for, as well as the possibility to download it.

-The website requires logging in, but the registration itself is not verified.
+The site requires a login, but the registration itself is not verified.

-So you can register for any imaginary data:
+So you can register with any data you can think of:

-In the next stages, we double-check that we cannot afford the driver fee:
+In the next steps, we double-check that we cannot afford the driver fee:

-Information will appear in which we click the link:
+A message will appear in which we click on the link: